thtskaran/obvix-lake/usage.md

 # Usage Guide — Obvix Lake Conversational Orchestrator

 This service orchestrates end-to-end support conversations with a single endpoint.
-Every turn now flows through the ticket router, hybrid RAG stack, and validation gates so the bot can either auto-resolve by citing knowledge or escalate with the full diagnostic trace—no finite-state machine required.
+Every turn now flows through the ticket router, hybrid RAG stack, and validation gates so the bot can work knowledge-grounded diagnostics and only escalate with the full trace when confidence stays low after several attempts—no finite-state machine required.

 It continually enriches a lightweight CRM / ticket profile in MongoDB and uses that memory to personalize every reply.